MicrosoftEdge/WebView2Feedback/specs/SharedBuffer.md

   /// Once shared, the same content of the buffer will be accessible from both
   /// the app process and script in WebView.
 Modification to the content will be visible
   /// to all parties that have access to the buffer.
+  /// The shared buffer is presented to the script as ArrayBuffer.
+All JavaScript APIs
+  /// that works for ArrayBuffer including Atomics APIs can be used on it.
   HRESULT CreateSharedBuffer(
     [in] UINT64 size,
     [out, retval] ICoreWebView2SharedBuffer** shared_buffer);